 Maths is studied by everyone in Years 7 to 11 and our departmental aim is to encourage a fondness for maths, along with ability.
 We follow the iGCSE maths specification which is highly regarded, particularly in the independent sector.
-Recently there have been major changes to GCSE specifications offered by the various exam boards; historically, because it included more topics, iGCSE was considered to be a little more challenging than GCSE and so it has an excellent reputation.
+Historically, because it included more topics, iGCSE was considered to be a little more challenging than GCSE and so it has an excellent reputation.